Join the Network email list for information and updates.

 A Regional Approach Can Get Us There Faster

-The Regional Clean Energy Corridor Network is bringing together local governments, utilities, nonprofits, businesses and residents to work together to reach Colorado’s goal of 100% renewable energy by 2040 and other aggressive clean energy targets.
+The Regional Clean Energy Corridor Network is bringing together local governments, utilities, nonprofits, businesses and residents to meet aggressive statewide goals of cutting emissions 26% by 2025 and 50% by 2030.
 A regional approach has many advantages:

 - Economies of scale in programs and projects